List of ITV channels: ITV2

 In 1998, ITV launched its first new digital channel, known as ITV2.
 This combines more repeated and new entertainment and films as well as behind the scenes and imported programmes for the modern world.
 It is available on all digital services and broadcasts 24 hours a day.
 A timeshift channel, ITV2 +1, is available on Freeview, Sky, Freesat and Virgin Media.
 Before 2 August 2011, ITV2 +1 was only available on Freeview between 19:00 and 06:00, as it was forced to timeshare with CITV, and, in Scotland, TeleG (until it closed).

+On 2 September 2023, the day after the closure of the CITV channel, ITV2 began broadcasting a daily, four-hour children's programming block, using the "CITV" brand.
+This runs from 05:00 until 09:00 every day.

-ITV2 HD is the simulcast high-definition television channel of ITV2.
-It is available on Sky and Virgin Media as a pay-TV channel.
+ITV2 HD is the HD channel of ITV2, launched in 7 October 2010.
+Until 8 November 2022, it was a pay-TV channel.
+It is available free-to-air on Sky, Freesat and Virgin Media.

-Historically, "ITV2" used to refer to the UK's anticipated fourth TV network before it launched as Channel 4 / S4C in 1982.

 ITV3

 ITV plc's third channel was launched on 1 November 2004 as ITV3.
 It was initially thought that ITV3 would continue alongside Plus, broadcasting only on Freeview and cable, but at a last minute deal made it available on Sky, replacing Plus on all platforms (except Freeview).
 It usually broadcasts murder mysteries, classic dramas and movies.
 ITV3 is also available on all digital services and is available between 06:00 and 03:00, with teleshopping taking up the early hours of the day.
 A timeshift channel, ITV3 +1, is available on Sky, Freesat and Virgin Media.

-ITV3 HD is the simulcast high-definition television channel of ITV3.
-It is available on Sky and Virgin Media as a pay-TV channel.
+ITV3 HD is the HD television channel of ITV3, launched in 15 November 2010 along with ITV4 HD.
+Until 8 November 2022, it was a pay-TV channel.
+It is available free-to-air on Sky, Freesat and Virgin Media.

 ITV4

 ITV4 is a digital channel based targeted mainly at men.
 It began broadcasting on 1 November 2005.
 It broadcasts for the same amount of time as ITV3.
 It usually broadcasts sport events, archival programming, and, similarly to ITV3, movies.
 A timeshift channel, ITV4 +1, is available on Sky, Freesat and Virgin Media.

-ITV4 HD is the simulcast high-definition television channel of ITV4.
-It is available on Sky and Virgin Media as a pay-TV channel.
+ITV4 HD is the HD television channel of ITV4, launched in 15 November 2010 along with ITV3 HD.
+Until 8 November 2022, it was a pay-TV channel.
+It is available free-to-air on Sky, Freesat and Virgin Media.

+ITV Quiz

+ITV Quiz is a digital channel dedicated to ITV gameshows.
+It launched on 9 June 2025, replacing ITVBe.
+This channel does not currently have a timeshift channel.
+It is available free to air on Sky, Freesat and Virgin Media.